9.2 Administration and governance

 The general distribution of responsibilities

-The policy is prepared, implemented and monitored at the regional level (Flanders).
+Relevant policies are prepared, implemented and monitored at the regional level (Flanders).
 Under coordination of the Department of Culture, Youth and Media, several departments cooperate to ensure effective contribution of youth to global policy-making processes.
-The Flemish government also funds several (non-public) organisations that take part in the development of policies, programmes or actions related to youth’s contribution to global processes of policy-making.
-On the other hand the regional level collaborates with the municipalities.
-They are in charge of the local youth policy.
-Flanders supports them by means of monitoring tools, research, trainings, funding of an NGO that have the task to support local youth services, youth councils, youth policy.
+The Flemish government also funds several non-public organisations that take part in relevant development of policies, programmes or actions.
+On the other hand the regional level collaborates with the municipalities who are in charge of the local youth policy.
+Flanders supports them by means of monitoring tools, research, trainings, funding of Bataljong, an organisation that has the task to strengthen children and young people, politicians and officials in pursuing more, better and broader local policies for children and young people.